 The right side of your brain controls the left side of your body, and the left side of your brain controls the right side of your body.
 Interesting, right?
 The two sides of your brain are similar to one another; for example, the part of your brain that tells your arms and legs to move is the same on the right and left – it just controls different sides of your body.

-You can also request a copy of the Right Brain vs. Left Brain to be mailed to you.
+You can also download a copy of the Right Brain vs. Left Brain infographic here.

 The left side of the brain is concerned with language, number skills, reasoning, scientific skills, spoken language and right-hand control.
 The left side is the hub of language, where you “assemble” the language (words and sentence structure) you want to communicate.
 This is not to say that the right side of your brain has no involvement with language; the two sides of your brain work together to perform functions such as understanding, reasoning and organizing language.